 - If it is not created properly, there may be uncertainty with the responsibilities.

 Raci is a useful chart to manage people with different roles within a project.
-However, it has some limitations.
+It is a project roles and responsibilities matrix.
+However, raci matrix has some disadvantages.
 RASCI, CARS, RAS, DACI and CLAM are the alternative charts that might be used instead of RACI.
+In this article, we discussed the advantages and disadvantages of raci matrix.

 Did you use the raci matrix before?
 What kind of problems did you face by using the raci? or did you obtain benefits of using this chart?
 Let me know.